TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 ## Mindset
-Your mindset is very important when teaching yourself any new skills not just programming, It has more of an impact of your chances of success than just about anything else.
+Your mindset is very important when teaching yourself any new skills not just programming, it has more of an impact of your chances of success than just about anything else.

 We will look at getting clear about what your motivation for learning